k9w/instructions/dynamic-and-static-websites/wordpressOpenBSD.md

 Joomla give a point-and-click way to generate and manage every piece of website content.
 The only typing the user needs to do for the most part is just the sentences and other text they want to appear on the website.
-Themes and collors, image and media placement, and website layout, responsiveness and experience, even uploading files and publishging changes - all of them are available by point-and-click.
+Themes and colors, image and media placement, and website layout, responsiveness and experience, even uploading files and publishging changes - all of them are available by point-and-click.